galdlop/digit_hf/Readme.md

 ## 📄 License

+The content of this repository is dual-licensed:

+-   The R code (`analysis.R`) is licensed under the **MIT License**.
+-   The data, figures, and all other content are licensed under the **Creative Commons Attribution 4.0 International (CC-BY-4.0) License**.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the `LICENSE` file for full details.

 ## 🙏 Acknowledgments